lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     Nope.
 For security, Ubuntu Touch Apps run under an account with restricted privileges: `clickpkg`

     This account has no access to our `phablet` files.
-That's why we copy the `lvgl` app and `run.sh` script to Click Package folder, which is accessible by `clickpkg`
+That's why we copy the `lvgl` app and `run.sh` script to the Click Package folder, which is accessible by `clickpkg`

     We set the ownership of `lvgl` and `run.sh` to `clickpkg` so that it can execute the files...